-For Example: Medicaid and CHIP agencies and health insurance program operators receiving students' free and reduced-price meal eligibility information must use that information only to enroll eligible
+For Example: Medicaid and CHIP agencies and health insurance program operators receiving students' free and reduced-price meal eligibility information must use that information only to enroll eligible students in Medicaid or CHIP.

 See the Memorandum of Agreement Regarding Disclosure subsection in this section for more information on a written agreement.